Common Billing Questions

 Why are there physicians at Children’s Health that are out of network with our insurance, while Children’s Health is in network?

 Each physician, or physician group, practicing at Children’s Health is responsible for negotiating contracts with insurance payers.
 Most independent physicians will provide families with the in-network adjustment on their bill.
 Please contact that physician billing office for a possible in network adjustment.

 Why are Children’s Health charges for services higher than other hospital facilities?

 Children’s Health is a tertiary care hospital specializing in pediatrics and our charges may be higher than those in your physician’s office or in a community hospital.
 However, our charges are similar to those in other pediatric specialty facilities.

 I paid a co-payment at the time of service.
 Is it applied to UT Southwestern or Children’s Health?

-- Clinic Visit - your co-pay is generally applied to the physician bill
+- Clinic office visit - your co-pay is generally applied to the physician bill

 Who do I contact with concerns about the quality of medical care during our visit?